Pagaya Technologies Ltd. (PGY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for PGY is $2.07, which is $1.14 above the current market price.
-The public float for PGY is 226.37M, and currently, shorts hold a 1.70% of that float.
-The average trading volume for PGY on May 16, 2023 was 2.37M shares.
+The average price predicted for Pagaya Technologies Ltd. (PGY) by analysts is $1.82, which is $0.87 above the current market price.
+The public float for PGY is 226.37M, and at present, short sellers hold a 1.70% of that float.
+On May 22, 2023, the average trading volume of PGY was 1.68M shares.

 PGY’s Market Performance

-PGY stock saw a decrease of 12.47% in the past week, with a monthly decline of -4.32% and a quarterly a decrease of -31.62%.
-The volatility ratio for the week is 8.68%, and the volatility levels for the last 30 days are 8.42% for Pagaya Technologies Ltd. (PGY).
-The simple moving average for the past 20 days is 7.49% for PGY’s stock, with a -76.59% simple moving average for the past 200 days.
+PGY stock saw an increase of 1.65% in the past week, with a monthly gain of 6.09% and a quarterly increase of -13.28%.
+The volatility ratio for the week is 10.42%, and the volatility levels for the last 30 days are 9.10% for Pagaya Technologies Ltd. (PGY).
+The simple moving average for the last 20 days is 10.34% for PGY stock, with a simple moving average of -71.78% for the last 200 days.

 Stock Fundamentals for PGY